laravel-liberu/cli/README.md

 ## Installation

-Comes pre-installed in Enso.
+Comes pre-installed in Liberu.

 ## Features

-- comes with an easy to use CLI for the creation of Enso resources
+- comes with an easy to use CLI for the creation of Liberu resources
 - can be used to easily insert (default) data, during the install of a package, or later when new routes and permissions are required and can create menus, assign default permissions, etc.
 - when adding menus and permissions, automatic access for the administrator role is added
 - for adding menus and permissions the package relies on laravel-enso/migrator